Time: 26 hours car-to-car

 In icier snow conditions the traverse would make an excellent semi-technical traverse in highly complex and exposed terrain.
 I was also pleasantly surprised with the incredible views from the route, and the added surreal effect of climbing through such a heavily rimed area.
 This route is definitely one to come back for!

-According to the Mt Shasta Climber's GuideLevel Two - Moderate Difficulty: somewhat steeper ground, may require roped travel
+Mt Shasta Climber's GuideLevel Two - Moderate Difficulty: somewhat steeper ground, may require roped travel

 Level Three - Moderate Technical Climbing: glacier travel, ropes, required equip & open crevasses